aditya0929/Maize-Leave-Disease-Detection/README.md

 | vgg19 | 88% |
 | MobileNet | 91% |

-Since the models' decent levels of accuracy(88% and above) means that most of their pictures will be almost havinG similar predicted labels with a small room for mistake, the anticipated labels for the sign image labels are as are visualised as follows.
+Since the models' decent levels of accuracy(88% and above) means that most of their pictures will be almost havinG similar predicted labels with a small room for mistake, the anticipated labels for the disease image labels are as are visualised as follows.

 **Throughout the project,**